Saumya1503/Weather-GUI/Readme.md

 ## For this application to run on your machine:
 1. Require Python 3.
-2. Import pip install tkinter and requests module.
+2. Install tkinter and requests module.